Woke Oxford Students Vote to Take Down "Colonial" Queen's Portrait

 If co-conspirators thought King’s College apologising for mourning the death of Prince Philip was wrong, look away now: Guido can reveal an Oxford college has agreed to remove a portrait of Queen Elizabeth II because she “represents recent colonial history”.
 Down with the Queen!
 Up with middle-class university intellectuals…

-A committee of students from Magdalen’s Common Room agreed by a substantial majority to take the portrait of Queen Elizabeth down from their wall, and to explore replacing the portrait with “art by or of other influential and inspirational people”.
+A committee of students from Magdalen’s Middle Common Room agreed by a substantial majority to take the portrait of Queen Elizabeth down from their wall, and to explore replacing the portrait with “art by or of other influential and inspirational people”.
 Any future depictions of the Queen or Royal Family will now be subject to a committee vote.
 Stalin would be proud…

 The committee meeting minutes, passed to Guido, reveal the statements made by students were anonymized, although the motion was moved by Matthew Katzman.
 One student claimed that “patriotism and colonialism are not really separable”.
 Another claimed the move was not about “cancelling” the Queen, saying the committee was not capable of doing so: “This is about our communal space and making people feel welcome.”